pgRouting/workshop/docs/basic/graphs.rst

   .. literalinclude:: ../scripts/basic/graphs/see_components2.txt

-3. List the 10 components with more edges.
+.. rubric:: 3.
+List the 10 components with more edges.

 * Count number of rows grouped by component. (**line 1**)
 * Inverse order to display the top 10. (**line 2**)